huangli712/iQIST/docs/src/ch04/in_anydos.md

 ---

-> NOTE:
+!!! note

-> We assume that:
+    We assume that:

-> 1. The orbitals are degenerated.
+    1. The orbitals are degenerated.

-> 2. The number of frequency points is 801.
+    2. The number of frequency points is 801.

-> If you are not satisfied with these assumptions, you have to hack the corresponding *ctqmc\_dmft.f90* by yourself.
+    If you are not satisfied with these assumptions, you have to hack the corresponding *ctqmc\_dmft.f90* by yourself.

 **Code**